MIG Welding Basics

 - Welding Mask (We strongly recommended that participants bring their own welding shield, if a participant does not have a welding mask, a sanitized welding mask will be provided)

-- Eye Protection (participants must bring their own eye protection, if they do not have eye protection a pair can be purchased at Maker Cube’s front counter)
+- Safety Glasses (participants must bring their own eye protection, if they do not have eye protection a pair of safety glasses can be purchased at Maker Cube’s front counter)

 - Closed Toed Shoes (preferably boots)